utkjad/Information_Retrieval/PageRank/README.txt

 			- the proportion of pages with no in­links (sources);
 			- the proportion of pages with no out­links (sinks)
-			- the proportion of pages whose PageRank is less than their initial, uniform values. fourth_deliverable.pdf -  Analysis of Page Rank
+			- the proportion of pages whose PageRank is less than their initial, uniform values. fourth_deliverable.pdf -  Analysis of Page Rank implementation

 3. HOW TO RUN PROGRAM -
 code is in the file core.py